smol-ai/ainews-web-2025/src/content/issues/24-08-29-ainews-summer-of-code-ai-dollar16b-raised-1-usable-product.md

 date: '2024-08-30T00:01:06.332310Z'
 original_slug: ainews-code
 description: >-
-  AI news from August 28-29, 2024, covering funding rounds for AI startups like Cognition, Poolside, Codeium, and Magic, advancements in code AI, large language model developments, and new features for models like Google DeepMind's Gemini.
-Highlights include Magic's long context models, custom training stacks, and partnerships with Google Cloud, as well as neural game engines and LLM quantization.
+  **Code + AI** is emphasized as a key modality in AI engineering, highlighting productivity and verifiability benefits.
+Recent major funding rounds include **Cognition AI raising $175M**, **Poolside raising $400M**, **Codeium AI raising $150M**, and **Magic raising $320M**.
+Magic announced their **LTM-2** model with a **100 million token context window**, boasting efficiency improvements over **Llama 3.1 405B** by about **1000x cheaper** in sequence-dimension algorithm and drastically lower memory requirements.
+  Magic's stack is built from scratch with custom CUDA and no open-source foundations, partnered with **Google Cloud** and powered by **NVIDIA H100** and **GB200 GPUs**, aiming to scale to tens of thousands of GPUs.
+Google DeepMind revealed updates to **Gemini Advanced** with customizable expert "Gems."
+Neural Game Engines like **GameNGen** can run DOOM in a diffusion model trained on **0.9B frames**.
+The content also references **LLM quantization** research by Rohan Paul.
 companies:
   - cognition
   - poolside
   - codeium
   - magic
+  - google-deepmind
-  - google
+  - nvidia
-  - deepmind
+  - google-cloud
 models:
+  - ltm-2
-  - gpt-3.5
+  - llama-3-1-405b
   - gemini-advanced
-  - llama-3.1-405b
-  - gems
 topics:
+  - long-context
+  - model-efficiency
+  - custom-hardware
-  - ai-startups
+  - cuda
-  - code-ai
+  - training-stack
-  - large-language-models
+  - gpu-scaling
-  - ai-funding
+  - neural-world-models
-  - ai-model-advancements
+  - diffusion-models
-  - neural-game-engines
+  - quantization
+people:
-  - llm-quantization
+  - nat-friedman
-  - ai-hardware
+  - ben-chess
-  - ai-infrastructure
+  - rohan-paul
 ---